Real estate photographers already shoot the story of the home.

 The agent needs the MLS gallery, yes.
 But they also need content for Instagram, Facebook, email, seller updates, open houses, and listing presentations.
 The same shoot can produce more than one deliverable.

-A real estate video tour from photos is one of the cleanest ways to expand the package because it starts from work the photographer already owns: the final photo gallery.
+This kind of video is a practical way to expand the package because it starts from work the photographer already created: the final photo gallery.

 Your best listing photos should not only sit in an MLS carousel.
 They can become the first frame of a video, the hook of a Reel, and the asset an agent uses to show sellers they are serious about marketing.